nbicocchi/learn-microservices/modules/devsecops/slides/1 - DevOps, DevSecOps.md

 ![](images/dora-metrics.webp)

 These metrics are valuable because:
-* they correlate with business outcomes and employee satisfaction, offering industry standards for benchmarking.
+* they **correlate with business outcomes** and employee satisfaction, offering industry standards for benchmarking.
-* push teams to focus on continuous improvement.
+* push teams to focus on **continuous improvement**.
-* only four key metrics are needed to differentiate elite engineering teams from mediocre ones.
+* **only four key metrics are needed** to differentiate elite engineering teams from mediocre ones.

 ![](images/dora-categories.webp)